rikribbers/ansible/readme.md

 You can now ssh to the machine with ssh keys.
 So use this when installing

     >  ansible-playbook site.yml --ask-sudo --private-key .ssh/id_rsa_superman

-# Production run

-There are certain things (like letsencrypt certificate generation/renewal) that can only be done in production.
-For this a extra variable must be passed:

-    >  ansible-playbook site.yml --ask-sudo --private-key .ssh/id_rsa_superman \
-    >  --extra-vars "production=true"